 The floating battery Demologos was one of the most star-crossed ships of the early US Navy.
 Technically the country’s first steam-powered warship, it was designed to act as a moveable and impervious fort to defend New York during the War of 1812, not a true seagoing vessel.

 Designed by Robert Fulton, both its inventor and the war it was designed to fight would meet their ends before the ship was ready for service.
-Built by Manhattan shipbuilders Adam and Noah Brown, the ship was never officially commissioned, and spent only one day “at sea,” when on June 18, 1817, the ship was used to take President James Monroe on a tour of New York Harbor.
-It was renamed Fulton in the designer’s honor.
+Built by Manhattan shipbuilders Adam and Noah Brown, the ship was never officially commissioned, and spent only two days “at sea” – once on its sea trials on June 14, 1815, and again two years later when the ship was used to take President James Monroe on a tour of New York Harbor.
+By then is had been renamed Fulton in the designer’s honor.

 After years of sitting abandoned in the Navy Yard, in 1821 all of its machinery and weaponry was removed, and it was converted into a floating barracks.
 For eight years, it served as the main housing for officers and enlisted men at the Yard; in 1829, 143 people lived aboard, including the families of officers, many young wards of the Navy, and sick and injured sailors.